NothingxFluctuation/POS/readme.md

 ## About this application

-This application is created by MD INZAMUL HAQUE for INFORTECH Solutions.
 This is a simple restaurant order management system. <br>
 ##### Framework: Django 1.10.1
 ##### Language : Python 3.6